-Chronicle is also on Vagator cliff but down the cliff a little bit.
+Chronicle is also on Vagator Cliff but down the cliff a little bit.
 It has levels and has amazing views.
 Chronicle isn’t really known for trance/psy but has all kinds of electronic music like techno and deep-house.
-Chronicle is also a restaurant and has a shop inside, so I guess you could say it’s a little more upscale party place and you can get more dressed up here if you want to.
+Chronicle is also a restaurant and has a shop inside.
+I guess you could say it’s a little more upscale party place, and you can get more dressed up here if you want to.
 It’s actually new since I moved here and opened in 2013.
 You can check their Facebook page to see when they are having a big party and they do charge an entrance fee on nights like that.

-So, which Goa nightlife hotspot will you add to your Goa bucket list?
+So, which of these party places in Goa should you had to your bucket list?

 It’s definitely not my scene; although I’ve tried these parties a lot, I just don’t love this music.
-I honestly wish I did.
-I love how it brings people together and all my friends are into it, but all these years have gone by and I’ve never gotten into it (I think partly as I’m not much of a partier, in general, these days, so maybe when I was 20 I’d have loved it!).
+Wish I did!
+I love how it brings people together and all my friends are into it.
+But all these years have gone by and I’ve never gotten into it.
+(I think partly as I’m not much of a partier, in general, these days, so maybe when I was 20 I’d have loved it!).

 You also have the commercial scene here in Goa with R&B, hip-hop, and Bollywood.
 This is mostly in Baga, Calangute, and Candolim at clubs like Sync, LPK, and on Tito’s Lane.

 If none of this is your scene and you’re going to be in Goa for some time, you might want to check out my e-book, The Insider’s Guide to Goa, because in each beach/village, I write about nightlife and most include alternative nightlife like live music (which is hard to find here), Reggae, and more chilled out vibes that aren’t as hardcore or crowded as these.

 - Goa One Week Itinerary for Beach Lovers and Foodies